This documentation targets the API shipped with Pentaho 7.1. Click here for the updated version shipped with Pentaho 8.3.

 - You’re handling the

-action, the last phase, that is called whatever happens. - The
+finallyphase of theselectaction, the last phase, that is called whatever happens. - The

-page in the browser, and click a bar!
+Refresh the index.html page in the browser, and click a bar!

 You should see a text under the visualization showing the selected data’s filter.